Akshay-PES/studio/README.md

-# PESU Playbook: The Unified Academic Planner
+# Jnanodaya school: The Unified Academic Planner

-Welcome to PESU Playbook, a modern, streamlined academic event planner built with Next.js, Firebase, and Tailwind CSS.
+Welcome to Jnanodaya school, a modern, streamlined academic event planner built with Next.js, Firebase, and Tailwind CSS.
 This application is designed to help academic departments at PES University manage and display their event schedules in a clear, interactive, and accessible way.

 ## Key Features